 This is what you need to provide for a broker to process your contractor mortgage application:

 - a copy of your current contract;

-- if you only have a few weeks to run, they may ask you to get the promise or even award of an extension from your client or agency;
+- if you only have a few weeks to run, that’s still not always a barrier.
+The lender may ask you to get the promise or even award of an extension from your client or agency;

 - a copy of your CV;